 Airport Transportation: Getting To/From The Airport

-Local buses stop on the main road outside of the airport.
-At the time of this November 2017 update, one-way bus fare costs about WS$5.
+Local buses stop on the main road outside of APW airport.
+At the time of this update, one-way bus fare costs about WS$5.

 A specialized airport bus offers service to hotels in Apia for WS$12 each way.
 Tickets are available from the government tourist office booth in the arrivals area.

-Taxis are available at the airport during airport hours of operation.
-At the time of our January 2019 update, a ride to Apia costs approximately WS$40.
+Taxis are available during airport hours of operation.
+At the time of this update, a ride to Apia costs approximately WS$40.